Greys Hut

 Repairs needed.

-Insect screens could be put on the windows, and the concrete steps repaired.
-There is a section of track below the Gorge that needs realigning, and the route start could do with significant work from Umere roadend to the start of the pack track behind the private land.
+The concrete steps could do with repairing.
+There is a section of track below the Gorge that may need realigning.
 Contact Jess Curtis at DOC Westport for track marking supplies as it is best to keep this track maintained with orange triangles.
+More rat baits need to be taken in.

 Provisions on site